leegengyu/OverTheWire-Bandit/README.md

 * Open .gitignore and we find that the only line in there is a rule that implies that all .txt files are ignored during the process above.
 Remove this line, run those 3 commands and the password is then revealed to us.
 * I learnt that there could be custom messages (such as the entire block of message in this case) displayed in the process of pushing, something which was unknown to me previously.
 * Password for Level 32: 56a9bf19c63d650ce78e6ec0354ee45e

+**Bandit Level 32 → Level 33**
+**Key Takeaways**: learn how to escape from an upper-case shell.
+After all this git stuff its time for another escape.
+Good luck!
+* After we have logged in, we find that there is a welcome message that greets us as part of the upper-case shell (GNU Bourne-Again SHell).
+Any command that you enter is converted to upper-case before being executed.
+* The message that states when a connection is closed is still in lower-case nonetheless.
+* The method used in Level 18 where we include a -t parameter to force pseudo-terminal allocation does not work here.
+* We can log in back to user bandit31 to find out what is in bandit32's home directory.
+We see that there is the bash logout file, as well as the bashrc and profile files.
+Lastly, we find that there is a setuid regular file with no read permissions for user bandit31.
+* Using the getent command which was first used in Level 25, we find that instead of a normal bash or sh being executed, the uppershell is executed from the get-go.
+* To be continued...
+* Password for Level 33: